 Check out our MBA Programs section for a sample agenda, which will give you an idea of topics and speakers that will be covered in your program.

-For planning purposes, most days will begin at 8:00am-8:30am EST and end at 5:00pm-5:30pm EST. The exceptions are that on Monday there is a reception, usually from around 6:00pm-7:30pm EST, and on Friday the exam will conclude no later than 4:00pm EST. Lunch breaks are generally about one hour, with the start times varying between 11:30am-12:30pm EST, according to the specific day’s speaker/session schedule.
+For planning purposes, most days will begin at 8:00am-8:30am EST and end at 5:00pm-5:30pm EST. The exceptions are that on Monday there is a reception, usually from around 6:00pm-7:30pm EST, and on Friday we will conclude no later than 4:00pm EST. Lunch breaks are generally about one hour, with the start times varying between 11:30am-12:30pm EST, according to the specific day’s speaker/session schedule.

 A draft agenda for the program is generally posted 2 weeks prior to the start of the program.